mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Parent Hash

-The `parent_hash` extension serves to contain the adverse effect of a malicous member lying about the state of the ratchet tree when they send Welcome messages to new members.
-It binds a KeyPackage to all subtrees it is contained in of the group's ratchet tree, enables joining members to verify that each subtree is unmodified from when it has last been refreshed.
+The `parent_hash` extension serves to bind a KeyPackage inserted as part of an `UpdatePath` during a commit to the rest of the HPKE keys in that update path.
+Moreover, for each of those keys `parent_hash` also binds the set of parties that were told the corresponding secret key.
+This helps new members joining a group verify the tree invariant.
+That is, it prevents malicious members from constructing an artificial ratchet tree with a node v whose HPKE secret key is known to the malicious member yet where the member is not assigned a leaf in the subtree rooted at v.
+(Indeed, such a ratchet tree would violate the tree invariant.)

 ~~~~~
 opaque parent_hash<0..255>;
 ~~~~~

-This extension MUST be present in all KeyPackages that are sent as part of an UpdatePath in a Commit message.
-If the extension is present, clients MUST verify that `parent_hash` matches the expected value.
+This extension MUST be present in the `leaf_key_package` Key Package field of an `UpdatePath` object.
+When processing a Commit message clients MUST recompute the expected value of `parent_hash` for the commitor's new leaf and verify that it matches the `parent_hash` value in the `leaf_key_package`.
+Moreover, when joining a group new members MUST verify that if a leaf contains a `parent_hash` value than it matches the value obtained by recomputing `parent_hash` of the leaf.

 To compute the parent hash of a node v, the `ParentHashInput` struct is used.
-It consists of v's parent, represented as a `ParentHashNode` struct, and the resolution of v's sibling node, excluding all `unmerged_leaves` from v's parent node.
+It consists of two fields.
+The first contains the hash of data taken from v's parent, represented as a `ParentNodeData` struct (unless v is the root in which case `parent_node_data` is set to `0`).
+The second field contains the list of HPKE public keys to which the HPKE secret key of v's parent was sent.
+That is, it consists of the array of `HPKEPublicKey` values corresponding to the resolution of v's sibling node but with the keys v's parent's `unmerged_leaves` omitted.
+For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` struct for node 6 would contain an empty array as the sibling of 6 is node 4 which has only itself in its resolution and node 4 is also an unmerged leaf for 6's parentl node 5.
+Meanwhile, the `ParentHashInput` of node 1 is an array with the HPKE public key's of nodes 5 and 6.

 ~~~~~
 struct {
 	HPKEPublicKey public_key;
 	opaque parent_hash<0..255>;
-} ParentHashNode;
+} ParentNodeData;

 struct {
-	ParentHashNode parent_hash_node;
+	ParentNodeData parent_node_data;
-	HPKEPublicKey merged_sibling_resolution<0..2^32-1>;
+	HPKEPublicKey original_sibling_resolution<0..2^32-1>;
 } ParentHashInput;
 ~~~~~